sfeuga/blog/_posts/2016-03-14-change-caps-lock-mapping-on-windows.md

 ---
 layout: post

-title: "Change \"Caps Lock\" Mapping on M$ Windows®"
+title: Change "Caps Lock" Mapping on M$ Windows
+tags: [ Windows ]
 ---

 According to [Keyboard and mouse class drivers](https://msdn.microsoft.com/en-us/library/windows/hardware/jj128267%28v=vs.85%29.aspx), we can easily change all keymaps with a simple tweak in the registry database.